dobsonrd/smsp/pages/smsp/smsp_assurance_overview.md

 The key point with this scenario (from an NHS Digital perspective) is that the supplier currently has no customer.
 The aim is to support the development of the product to a phase that NHS Digital can technically assure the solution.
 Once Acme Online have found a customer, the assurance process will be formally completed through a first of type deployment with their customer.
 Once completed the solution will be 'fully assured'.

 ### How Scenario 1 is played out
-1. The developer can use this site to understand how to develop against in the SMSP API.
+1. The Acme Online developer can use this site to understand how to develop against in the SMSP API.
 The [getting started](smsp_getting_started.html) page will allow a developer with suitable [environment](smsp_test_environments.html) access to very quickly connect to the SMSP API and start playing using the [test data](smsp_test_data.html) provided.

-2. The developed will be able to use [Test tools](smsp_test_tools.html) for local only development, and online  [environments](smsp_test_environments.html) available via N3 or Non-N3 connections.
+2. The developer will be able to use [Test tools](smsp_test_tools.html) for local only development, and online  [environments](smsp_test_environments.html) available via N3 or Non-N3 connections.

-2. Once the developer has understood the initial requirements to call the SMSP API, they will need to understand the web  service interface behaviour requirements (error handling, exceptions, vocabs), and the wider [foundation](foundations_reqs.html) and [demographics](demographics_reqs.html) functional requirements.
+3. Once the developer has understood the initial requirements to call the SMSP API, they will need to understand the web  service interface behaviour requirements (error handling, exceptions, vocabs), and the wider [foundation](foundations_reqs.html) and [demographics](demographics_reqs.html) functional requirements.
 These requirements cover such things as IG, Audit, Demographics specific.

-3. The developer will work to the point that the solution has implemented.
+4. The developer will work to the point that the solution has implemented the following:
-  * the web service interface behaviours
+  * the smsp web service interface behaviours
   * the foundation functional requirements
   * the demographics functional requirements

-4a.
-The supplier will provide two artifacts to NHS Digital:
+5. Acme Online will provide two artifacts to NHS Digital:
-  * Acme Online will test the developed interface against the Toolkit Workbench (TKW) (Test tool](smsp_test_tools.html).
+  * a) Acme Online will test the developed interface against the Toolkit Workbench (TKW) (Test tool](smsp_test_tools.html).
 This tool provides a suite of automated tests, which generate evidence for submission to NHS Digital.
-  * At the same time Acme Online will complete a Target Operating Model for submission to NHS Digital.
+  * b) At the same time Acme Online will complete a Target Operating Model for submission to NHS Digital.

-5. Assuming technical tests have passed, the next step is to connect into a Path-to-Live (PTL) environment.
+6. Assuming technical tests have passed, the next step is for Acme Online to connect into a Path-to-Live (PTL) environment.
 This step provides value to Acme Online as they will learn the endpoint registration steps and pipe-clean their network connect, important steps prior to going live.

-6. Once successfully connected to the PTL environment Acme Online will be asked to performed some limited testing.
+7. Once successfully connected to the PTL environment Acme Online will be asked to performed some limited positive testing (note: the interface behaviour has been tested against TKW at step 5).

-7. End of Technical Assurance.
+8. End of Technical Assurance.

 In parallel to the technical work Acme Online will complete and submit to NHS Digital a target operating model [TOM](smsp_tom.html).